GabrielZuany/Bidimensional-Array-Manipulation/README.md

 The data structure used to build the **Matrix** ADT (*[Abstract Data Type](https://eecs280staff.github.io/notes/07_ADTs_in_C.html)*) was based on double linked list (os just **[List](https://www.programiz.com/dsa/doubly-linked-list)**).

 Basically, each matrix line is a linked list in which each **Node** ADT contains, internally, 4 Node pointers.
-So, I chose to use just one **List** array to represent the matrix to save memory and build the functions mostly manipulating the **Node**.
+So, I chose to use just one **List** array to represent the matrix to save memory and build the functions manipulating the **Node** mostly.

 ```C